 So what happens when you realise your 10-year old child has a social media account?
 What are the dangers?
 How do we keep them safe?

-While social media itself has its merits in terms of social connection and networking, there are concerns as well.
-Here are some of them, and how you can open up these topics for conversation with your child:
+While social media itself has its merits in terms of social connection and networking, there are concerns on whether it is safe for your child to have a social media account Here are some of them, and how you can open up these topics for conversation with your child:

 When a stranger approaches your child online, does your child respond and reciprocate?
 Talk to your child about the consequences of talking to strangers online, and if they don’t know the person in real life, don’t entertain them online.